phatak-dev/blog/_posts/2014-07-30-spark-rdd-fold.md

 println("max is "+maxByScalaFold)
 {% endhighlight %}

 It works.
-But still feels like lot's of code .
+But still feels like lot's of code.
 Let's optimize it.
 {% highlight scala %}
 val maxByRddFold = listRDD.fold(Integer.MIN_VALUE)((acc,element) => acc max element)
 println("max is "+maxByRddFold)
 {% endhighlight %}

-Finding both min and max
+###Finding both min and max
+Here we cannot use fold directly.
+We use mapPartitions api and with each partition we use fold operation.

 {% highlight scala %}
 val (min,max) = listRDD.mapPartitions(iterator => {
       val (min,max) = iterator.foldLeft((Int.MaxValue,Int.MinValue))((acc,element) => {